fan2/mkdocs/docs/blog/posts/c/c-abstract-state-machine.md

 **5.1 The abstract state machine**:

 To explain the abstract state machine, we first have to look into the concepts of a *value* (what state are we in), the *type* (what this state represents), and the *representation* (how state is distinguished).
-As the term abstract suggests, C’s mechanism allows different platforms to realize the abstract state machine of a given program differently according to their needs and capacities.
+As the term abstract suggests, C's mechanism allows different platforms to realize the abstract state machine of a given program differently according to their needs and capacities.

 ## 5.1.1 Values